Church of Bangladesh

+The history of the plantation of this united Protestant church is quite old.
+Presbyterianism and Anglicanism in Bengal became established from the time of British rule in colonial India; since the Anglican Church in England is called the Church of England, the Anglican Church in undivided India was known as the Church of India, Burma and Ceylon, which eventually became the Church of North India, Church of South India and Church of Pakistan; after the independence of Bangladesh from Pakistan, the Church of Bangladesh emerged from the Church of Pakistan.

+The Church of Bangladesh currently has three dioceses – Dhaka Diocese (Archbishop Samuel Sunil Mankhin), Kushtia Diocese (Bishop Hemen Halder), and Barisal Diocese (Bishop Shourabh Pholia).
+There are a total of 8 deaneries and 115 parishes under the three dioceses.
+The population is about 22,600.
+Membership is diverse, including many different cultures.
+About half of the total members are from the Garo, Santal, Marma and Chakma ethnic groups of Bangladesh.

 History

 The Church of Bangladesh came into being as the outcome of the separation of East Bengal province from Pakistan.
 This started as a movement which focused on language and took shape through the liberation war in 1971, which created an independent Bangladesh.
 The Synod of the Church of Pakistan on 30 April 1974 declared and endorsed a free and independent status for the Church of Bangladesh.
 The Church of Bangladesh brings together the Anglican and English Presbyterian Churches.

 Following the creation of the Church of Bangladesh, efforts were made to increase local leadership.
 B. D. Mondal was consecrated as the first national bishop of Dhaka Diocese in 1975.
 He tried to follow the path of Bishop Blair, by encouraging the active participation of lay leaders from all sections of the church congregations.
 After the creation of the synod, B. D. Mondal became the first moderator of the Church of Bangladesh and Michael S. Baroi the deputy moderator.
 At the time of B. D. Mondal's retirement, a new bishop was elected, and Paul Sarker, in January 2003, became the third national bishop of the Church of Bangladesh.
-Although the title 'archbishop' is not employed in this province, since the acknowledgement of the Bishop of Dhaka as a Primate within the Anglican Communion, he has been entitled to the usual archiepiscopal prefix "the Most Reverend".
-The current Primate is Samuel Mankhin, enthroned on 5 December 2018.
+Although the title is not employed in this United Protestant denomination, since the acknowledgement of the bishop of Dhaka as a primate within the Anglican Communion, he has been entitled to the usual archepiscopal prefix "the Most Reverend".
+The current Primate and Archbishop of Church of Bangladesh is Samuel Mankhin, enthroned on 5 December 2018.

+The Ecclesiastical Synod of Church of Bangladesh (CoB Bishops Conference)

+The Ecclesiastical Synod of Church of Bangladesh, commonly known as COB Bishops Conference, in Savar, the episcopal commission of the Church of Bangladesh.
+It was made through the partition from Church of Pakistan synod, after Bangladesh's Independence.
+Then Archbishop Barnabas Dejen Mondal, built this episcopal commission known as "Synod", in 1974.